InterCooperative-Network/icn-v2/docs/architecture/DEVELOPER_GUIDE.md

 *   **Overview of the monorepo layout**:
     *   `crates/`: Contains all Rust crates, the core of the ICN system.
-        *   `crates/icn-common/`: Shared types, cryptographic utilities, error handling, and core interfaces used across multiple ICN crates.
+        *   `crates/common/`: Contains common libraries shared across the workspace.
+            *   `crates/common/icn-core-types/`: Core types used throughout ICN.
-        *   `crates/icn-identity/`: Manages DIDs, Verifiable Credentials (VCs), TrustBundles, and quorum proofs.
+            *   `crates/common/icn-identity-core/`: Manages DIDs, Verifiable Credentials (VCs), TrustBundles, and quorum proofs.
+(Formerly `icn-identity`)
+            *   `crates/common/icn-types/`: Common data types and structures (e.g., for DAGs, TrustBundles).
-        *   `crates/icn-runtime/`: The core governance and execution engine (CoVM - Cooperative Virtual Machine).
+        *   `crates/runtime/icn-runtime/`: The core governance and execution engine (CoVM - Cooperative Virtual Machine).
 Handles WASM execution, DAG anchoring, and economic metering.
-        *   `crates/icn-wallet-core/`: Core logic for the ICN Wallet, including key management, DAG synchronization, and FFI preparation.
+        *   `crates/wallet/icn-wallet/`: Core logic for the ICN Wallet, including key management, DAG synchronization, and FFI preparation.
+(Formerly `icn-wallet-core`)
-        *   `crates/icn-agoranet/`: Implements the deliberation layer for proposals, discussions, and thread management.
+        *   `crates/agoranet/agoranet-core/`: Implements the deliberation layer for proposals, discussions, and thread management.
+(Formerly `icn-agoranet`)
-        *   `crates/icn-mesh/`: Code for the planetary compute commons, enabling distributed task execution.
+        *   `crates/mesh/planetary-mesh/`: Code for the planetary compute commons, enabling distributed task execution across federation nodes.
+(This is the primary mesh crate in the workspace)
-        *   `crates/icn-ccl/`: The Contract Chain Language parser, compiler, and associated tooling.
-        *   `crates/icn-ffi/`: Foreign Function Interface bindings (e.g., UniFFI for mobile) for the wallet and other components.
-    *   `tools/`: Contains CLI utilities and developer tools.
+        *   `crates/tools/`: Contains CLI utilities and developer tools built as crates.
-        *   `tools/icn-cli/`: The main command-line interface for interacting with ICN federations, managing identities, and submitting jobs.
+            *   `crates/tools/icn-cli/`: The main command-line interface for interacting with ICN federations, managing identities, and submitting jobs.
-        *   `tools/meshctl/`: CLI tool for managing and interacting with the compute mesh.
+        *   `crates/cli/`: (Not currently in workspace members) A generic CLI crate.
+Its specific role and integration status need clarification.
+        *   `crates/planetary-mesh/`: (Not currently in workspace members) Another mesh-related crate.
+Its purpose alongside `crates/mesh/planetary-mesh` and its integration status need clarification.
     *   `docs/`: Contains all project documentation.
         *   `docs/architecture/`: Detailed architectural documents, specifications, and design rationale.
+(See also [`CRATE_INDEX.md`](./CRATE_INDEX.md) for a quick crate overview).
         *   `docs/rfc/`: Requests for Comments for proposing significant changes or new features.
     *   `scripts/`: Helper scripts for common development tasks (setup, testing, building).
-    *   `examples/`: Example code, configurations, and sample CCL contracts.
+    *   `examples/`: Example code, configurations, and sample configurations.
+    *   `demo/`: Contains scripts and resources for running demonstrations of ICN features.
+    *   `monitoring/`: Contains configurations or tools related to monitoring ICN components.
+(Further documentation TBD)

 *   **Naming conventions**:
-    *   Rust crates are prefixed with `icn-` (e.g., `icn-runtime`, `icn-wallet-core`).
-    *   Binaries (CLI tools) follow a similar pattern (e.g., `icn-cli`).
+    *   Rust crates often follow `icn-<feature>` or `<feature>-core` patterns, located in categorized subdirectories within `crates/`.
+    *   The main CLI tool is `icn-cli`.

 ---